phorward/rapidbatch/README.md

 ## Building

 This repository currently has only one simple Makefile that runs best when [libphorward](https://github.com/phorward/phorward) and [UniCC](https://github.com/phorward/unicc) are installed.
-You have to manually patch C.tlt from patch/ in UniCC to get it to run.

 On Linux with gcc or clang, this will work: